 When the butterfly decides that the time is right to emerge, the pupa splits open at "chest" level (below), and the butterfly very rapidly climbs out---if you're looking the other way for 10 seconds, you'll miss it!
-And there's no sleepy staggering around after the emergence; the butterfly is wide awake and seems to have a single purpose: finding an appropriate place to perch while its wings unfurl, fill, and dry.
+And there's no sleepy staggering around after the emergence; the butterfly is wide awake, as if it had been waiting impatiently for the perfect moment to emerge.
+And once out, it's "Go!
+Go!
+Go!" to find an appropriate place to perch while its wings unfurl, fill, and dry.

 This guy is upside down at